plasterboarding a brick wall

 marking vertical plumb line

-Using a laser spirit level or plumb bob, mark a vertical plumb line from floor to ceiling.
+A few inches away from one corner of the room, mark a vertical plumb line from floor to ceiling using a laser spirit level or plumb bob.
 Extend the marks onto the ceiling and floor.

 drawing vertical chalk line

 Draw a vertical chalk line down the marked plumb line.
-This line will act as your guide for the first board.
-Continue marking the board positions across your room.
+This line acts as a vertical guide for the first board.

 marking a line across ceiling